ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

   4	02:da:4f:51:ac:c9	no		   1.86
 ```

-Now, you can use `ifconfig` on each of the nodes to find out its MAC address and determine which bridge port (1,2,3,4) each one is connected to.
+Now, you can use `ip addr` on each of the hosts to find out its MAC address and determine which bridge port (1,2,3,4) each one is connected to.

 As time passes without further traffic passing through the bridge, the values in the "ageing timer" column will increase.
 Once an entry ages past 300 seconds, it will be removed from the forwarding table.
 So, after 5 minutes with no traffic, the output of